 There are two special right triangles which have simple, unique properties.
 The triangles are “special” since their angles perfectly divide a full rotation by eight and twelve respectively.
 The first special triangle is the 45 45 90 triangle.

 The 45° 45° 90° right triangle is a special triangle where the adjacent and opposite sides are equal in length.
 The most simple version of this triangle is where the adjacent and opposite sides are length 1 and then, using Pythagorean’s theorem, the hypotenuse is equal to the .

 The 30° 60° 90° right triangle is a special triangle where the hypotenus is twice the length of the opposite side.
 If the opposite side is of length 1 and the hypotenuse is of length 2, then using Pythagorean’s theorem, then length of the adjacent side is equal to .

 There are three main trigonometric functions that relate the angle of a right triangle with the ratio of its sides.
 They symbol θ is used to denote the angle.

-Given the angle of a right triangle as input, returns the ratio of the triangle's adjacent side over its hypotenuse.
+The cosine function returns the cosine of an angle provided in radians.
+In geometric terms, the function returns the ratio of the right-triangle's adjacent side over its hypotenuse.

-Given the angle of a right triangle as input, returns the ratio of the triangle's opposite side over its hypotenuse.
+The sine function returns the sine of a number provided in radians.
+In geometric terms, given the angle of a right-triangle as input, the function returns the ratio of the triangle's opposite side over its hypotenuse.